Admission procedure, request to graduate and withdrawal

-If you submit your withdrawal from the request to graduate in the extraordinary session, you must enrol in the academic year 2019/2020 by paying the first instalment of your tuition fees.
+If you submit your withdrawal from the request to graduate in the extraordinary session, you must enrol in the academic year 2019/2020 by paying the first instalment and second instalment of your tuition fees.
 In this case you will be required to pay a penalty of Euro 200,00.

 If you intend to apply for a reduction in tuition fees you will have to do the following: